joux3/kilometrikisa-importer/README.md

 # kilometrikisa-importer
-A small Ruby script to import workouts to kilometrikisa
+A small Ruby script to import workouts to kilometrikisa.
+Right now supports fetching workouts from Endomondo.

 # Usage
 1. Create `config.yaml` similar to the given example file `config.yaml.sample`